Henry Rosewell: Activities

 Henry Rosewell was a supporter of the movement to establish a colony in the New World.
 The Dorchester Company had succeeded in establishing the settlement at Cape Ann, in Massachusetts, but had ceased to exist in 1625.
 A new company, formed partly of members of the first company, obtained, about 1627, a grant from the Council for New England.
-The grant was confirmed and a Royal Charter to form the Massachusetts Bay Company was given on 4 March 1629.
+The grant was confirmed and a royal charter to form the Massachusetts Bay Company was given on 4 March 1629.
 Sir Henry Rosewell's name appears first on the list of grantees and he may have been a director or governor (perhaps in name only).
 Sir Henry had family connections with those involved in both the Dorchester and Massachusetts Bay companies but it is doubtful whether he took an active part in either venture.

 He was High Sheriff of Devon in 1629 and Justice of the Peace (listed 1630, 1647 and 1653).

 He was evidently a Puritan and was brought before the Court of High Commission in 1634 for holding a private chapel at Forde Abbey.

+He commanded a regiment of the Devon Trained Bands for Parliament in the First English Civil War.

 It has been suggested that Henry Rosewell was the model for the main character of Hudibras, a mock heroic narrative poem from the 17th century written by Samuel Butler.
 However, Isaac D'Israeli refutes this in his 'Curiosities of Literature'.

 In 1636, his brother-in-law, Sir John Drake (c.
-1590-1636), died leaving Sir Henry as one of the executors in the will.
+1590–1636), died leaving Sir Henry as one of the executors in the will.
 Sir John left various areas of land to 'Sir Henry and others' to raise 'portions' (money) for his six daughters.
 Sir Henry became the scapegoat for the failure of the executors to supply the portions and was subject to a series of suits in Chancery from 1641 to his death in 1656.

 'The vast estates obtained by his grandfather seem to have borne the curse of ill-gotten gains snatched from the hands of the Church.
 The property had been partly wasted by William Rosewell, his father, and Sir Henry was obliged to part with more; lost probably in aiding his Parliamentarian friends, in unsuccessful ventures in America, while most likely a vast amount of it was spent in the Chancery proceedings in which he became involved, through, in an evil day, his having accepted the burdensome trust laid upon him by Sir John Drake'.

 He sold Forde Abbey in 1649 to Edmund Prideaux and, at least until 1653, Sir Henry had his residence at Limington, Somerset.